 - Line a baking tray with non-stick baking paper.

-- Spread mixture evenly.
+- Spread mixture evenly in a thin layer.

 - Add raisins soon after taking your baking tray out of the oven.